 Memorize this scale pattern before proceeding with the rest of this lesson.

-Using the major scale on guitar
+Applying sequences to the major scale

 Rather, they are patterns of notes that the great composers have found to work to create great music.